Fencing at the 1912 Summer Olympics – Men's foil

-The men's foil was a fencing event held as part of the Fencing at the 1912 Summer Olympics programme.
+The men's foil was a fencing event held as part of the Fencing at the 1912 Summer Olympics programme in Stockholm, Sweden.
 It was the fourth appearance of the event, which had not been contested in 1908.
 There were 94 competitors from 15 nations, a large increase from the 9 fencers who had competed in 1904.
 The event was won by Nedo Nadi of Italy, the first of his two victories in the event.
 His countryman Pietro Speciale took silver, while Richard Verderber of Austria took bronze.

 Background

 This was the fourth appearance of the event, which has been held at every Summer Olympics except 1908 (when there was a foil display only rather than a medal event).
 The organizers of the 1912 Games explicitly rejected the 1908 organizers' view that foil fencing was not suitable for competition.
 The only fencer from 1904 to return was silver medalist Albertson Van Zo Post of the United States.
 France and Italy were the strongest nations in foil fencing; a dispute over the rules led to the French team boycotting the fencing competitions.

 Bohemia, Denmark, Great Britain, Hungary, the Netherlands, Norway, Russia, and South Africa each made their debut in the men's foil.
 The United States made its third appearance, having missed only the inaugural 1896 competition.